Orange-OpenSource/ods-ios/docs/components/cards.md

 This card is composed of two parts:
 - Media: (today an image)
-- Content: with a title, an optinal subtitle an optinal supporting text and optional buttons (zero up to two)
+- Content: with a title, an optional subtitle an optional supporting text and optional buttons (zero up to two)

 > **Implementation**